Traci Lords: 1984–1986: Start of career

-On July 17, 1986, video rental shops and adult movie theaters in the US scrambled to remove from their inventory all hardcore material featuring Lords in order to avoid prosecution for distributing child pornography.
-John Weston, attorney of the Adult Film Association of America, said distributors should withdraw any movie made before May 1986, featuring Lords "in sexual conduct, no matter how briefly."
-The withdrawal of Lords's movies from the market cost the industry millions of dollars.
-Government prosecutors declared that Lords was a victim of a manipulative industry, maintaining that she was drugged and made to do non-consensual acts.
+On July 17, 1986, video rental shops and adult movie theaters in the U.S. had to remove from their inventory all hardcore material featuring Lords to avoid prosecution for distributing child pornography.
+John Weston, attorney for the Adult Film Association of America, said distributors should withdraw any movie made before May 1986 that featured Lords in sexual conduct.
+The withdrawal of Lords' movies from the market cost the industry millions of dollars.
+Government prosecutors declared that Lords was a victim of a manipulative industry, maintaining that she was drugged and made to perform non-consensual acts.
 Industry insiders, including Ron Jeremy, Tom Byron, Peter North, and Ginger Lynn said they never saw her use drugs and that she was always fully aware of her actions.
-While most of Lords's movies were permanently removed from distribution in the United States, several were re-edited to remove her scenes (such as Kinky Business and New Wave Hookers) or, in a few cases, had new footage filmed with a different actress playing her part (as in Talk Dirty to Me Part III).
-Her only porn movie legally available in the United States is Traci, I Love You, filmed in Cannes, France two days after her 18th birthday.
+While most of Lords's movies were permanently removed from distribution in the United States, several were re-edited to remove her scenes or had new footage filmed with a different actress playing her part.
+The only porn movie Lords appears in which is legally available in the United States is Traci, I Love You, which was filmed in Cannes, France two days after her 18th birthday.

-Two Los Angeles–based producers, Ronald Kantor and Rupert McNee, as well as talent agent Jim South, were charged with filming a minor engaged in sexually explicit conduct.
-The prosecution eventually failed, as all three defendants argued that—based on Lords having shown government-issued ID showing a birthdate in 1962—they could not have known she was underage.
+Two Los Angeles–based producers, Ronald Kantor and Rupert McNee, as well as Jim South, were charged with filming a minor engaged in sexually explicit conduct.
+The prosecution eventually failed, as all three defendants argued that because Lords having shown government-issued ID showing a birthdate in 1962 they could not have known she was underage.

 Another case, United States v.
-X-Citement Video, Inc., was brought against video store owner Rubin Gottesman on charges of trafficking in child pornography by selling and distributing videos featuring Lords while knowing that she was under the age of 18.
-Gottesman was later convicted and incarcerated.
+X-Citement Video, Inc., was brought against video store owner Rubin Gottesman, who was indicted in 1987 on charges of trafficking in child pornography by selling and distributing videos featuring Lords.
+Gottesman continued to distribute Lords videos well after other video wholesalers and retailers had removed those titles from their inventory, and undercover agents testified that he acknowledged knowing that Lords was under the age of 18 when she appeared in the videos.
+He was later convicted and incarcerated.